About Point-Gas Detection Technology

 Gas detectors that use electrochemical detection work by generating a current when toxic gas molecules react on the sensing electrode.
 The current generated directly relates to the amount of toxic gas present.
 Electrochemical gas detectors are ideal for detecting hydrogen sulfide, oxygen and carbon monoxide.

-Toxic gas detectors, detect toxic gas leaks and initiate an alarm signal to give warnings or allow shutdown of equipment before the atmosphere gets to a harmful level.
+Toxic gas detectors detect accumulated gas and initiate an alarm signal to give warnings or allow shutdown of equipment before the atmosphere gets to a harmful level.

 The measurements most often used for the concentration of toxic gases are parts per million (ppm) and parts per billion (ppb).